Cherry Hardwood Electronics Enclosure — Design Summary¶

 Straight up.

-Two felt tabs, 0.020" thick, adhered to the bottom corners of the housing back face.
-These tabs contact the wall surface and establish the nominal standoff position.
-At this position:
+Three velvet tape pads, 0.022" thick, which we can call 0.020" for analysis, adhered to the bottom corners and top middle of the Base back face.
+The tape pads contact the bulkhead surface and establish the nominal standoff position.

-This approach accommodates wavy boat bulkhead surfaces without requiring precise wall-to-housing fit.
-The felt tabs act as compliant datums that establish consistent nominal position regardless of wall irregularity.
+This approach accommodates wavy boat bulkhead surfaces without requiring precise bulkhead-to-Base fit.
+The velvet tape acts as a compliant datum that establishes consistent nominal position regardless of bulkhead irregularity.

 2. Materials¶